jadecobra/python_tdd_exercises/source/data_structures/none.rst

 What is None?
 -------------

-The tests in this chapter explore `None <https://docs.python.org/3/library/constants.html?highlight=none#None>`_, which is an object used to represent the absence of a value
+The tests in this chapter go over `None <https://docs.python.org/3/library/constants.html?highlight=none#None>`_, which is an object used to represent the absence of a value

 RED: make it fail
 ^^^^^^^^^^^^^^^^^